 What is stalking?

-Stalking is a combination of harassment behaviors, both cyber/digital and offline, that are unwanted by the target and induce fear, frustration and/or cause physical and psychological distress.
+Stalking is a combination of harassment behaviors, both online and offline, that are unwanted by the target and induce fear, frustration and/or cause physical and psychological distress.
 Wigman (2009) conducted a research review on male victims of former-intimate stalking (i.e., men who are stalked by crazy ex-wives, ex-girlfriends, ex-friends with benefits, one-nightstands and, in some cases, women with whom they’d never been intimate).
 She finds:

 Although no definition of stalking is universally accepted, most have in common the stipulations that the behaviors or acts must be repeated and unwanted.
 For example, the U.S. Department of Justice (2002) stated that stalking is “the willful or intentional commission of a series of acts that would cause a reasonable person to fear death or serious bodily injury” (p.
 1).
 This definition includes a fear component, although other definitions do not, and under these circumstances, cases are often considered as “harassment” rather than “stalking.”

 For example, Langhinrichsen-Rohling, Palarea, Cohen, and Rohling (2000) identified unwanted pursuit behaviors (comprising harassment acts and more severe stalking acts), which they defined as “activities that constitute ongoing and unwanted pursuit of a romantic relationship between individuals who are not currently involved in a consensual romantic relationship with each other” (p.
 73).
 Stalking or harassment acts can range from relatively minor behaviors such as leaving unwanted messages or gifts for the victim, to more serious actions such as following, threatening or assaulting the victim.